nanderv/SS/README.md

              sylvan_fprintdot(f, bdd);
              fclose(f);
         }
     This allows you to make sure you constructed the correct BDD.
+A `.dot` file can be visualized with the program `xdot`, which should be in the Ubuntu repositories.
  1. Whenever you need a hashmap while parsing an ANDL file; I have found that [this one](https://github.com/petewarden/c_hashmap) is quite suitable.
-    To include it in a binary, e.g. the `macs2` binary, add the following line to `src/Makefile.am`: `macs2_SOURCES   +=      hashmap.h hashmap.c`, and
-    add `hashmap.h`, and `hashmap.c` to the `src` directory.
+    To include it in a binary, e.g. the `ss` binary, add the following line to `src/Makefile.am`: `ss_SOURCES   +=      hashmap.h hashmap.c`, and add `hashmap.h`, and `hashmap.c` to the `src` directory.